Neutron scattering

 Neutron scattering, the irregular dispersal of free neutrons by matter, can refer to either the naturally occurring physical process itself or to the man-made experimental techniques that use the natural process for investigating materials.
 The natural/physical phenomenon is of elemental importance in nuclear engineering and the nuclear sciences.
 Regarding the experimental technique, understanding and manipulating neutron scattering is fundamental to the applications used in crystallography, physics, physical chemistry, biophysics, and materials research.

 Neutron scattering is practiced at research reactors and spallation neutron sources that provide neutron radiation of varying intensities.
 Neutron diffraction (elastic scattering) techniques are used for analyzing structures; where inelastic neutron scattering is used in studying atomic vibrations and other excitations.

 Scattering of fast neutrons

-"Fast neutrons" (see neutron temperature) have a kinetic energy above 1 MeV.
+"Fast neutrons" have a kinetic energy above 1 MeV.
 They can be scattered by condensed matter—nuclei having kinetic energies far below 1 eV—as a valid experimental approximation of an elastic collision with a particle at rest.
 With each collision, the fast neutron transfers a significant part of its kinetic energy to the scattering nucleus (condensed matter), the more so the lighter the nucleus.
 And with each collision, the "fast" neutron is slowed until it reaches thermal equilibrium with the material in which it is scattered.